paulshryock/release-bump/README.md

 # Release Bump

-Handle version bump tasks for a code release.
+Bumps Changelog and docblock versions for a code release.

 Use `unreleased` in your Changelog and docblock comments, and Release Bump will automatically bump it to the correct release version.

 **This package writes to your file system.**